TibixDev/cellular-automaton/README.md

-# Cellular Automata
+# Cellular Automaton

-This is a simple cellular automata simulation app made in Vue
+This is a simple cellular automaton simulation app made in Vue